brendancooley/tpsp/tpsp.md

 Let $\bm{a}^\star : \tilde{\bm{\tau}} \rightarrow \left\{ 0, 1 \right\}_{N - 1 \times N - 1}$ denote equilibrium war entry decisions as a function of announced policies and $a_{ij}^\star(\tilde{\bm{\tau}})$ denote $i$'s equilibrium decision of whether or not to attack $j$.
 Governments choose whether or not to enter wars simultaneously.
 When peace prevails, $a_{ij}^\star(\tilde{\bm{\tau}}) = 0$ for all $i \neq j$.

 To recap, governments make policy announcements, $\tilde{\bm{\tau}}$, and then launch wars $\bm{a}$.
 At each stage, actions are taken simultaneously.
 The solution concept is subgame perfect equilibrium.
-In Appendix NA, I show that there exist peaceful equilibria of the subgame consisting of policy announcements and war entry decisions as long as war costs are large enough (Proposition NA).^[This result mirrors @Fearon1995's proof of the existence of a bargaining range in a unidimensional model.
+In Appendix C, I show that there exist peaceful equilibria of the subgame consisting of policy announcements and war entry decisions as long as war costs are large enough (Proposition C1).^[This result mirrors @Fearon1995's proof of the existence of a bargaining range in a unidimensional model.
 Here, because the governments' objective functions are not necessarily concave, war costs may need to be larger than zero in order to guarantee peace.]
 I assume the values of $\left\{ c_i \right\}_{ i \in \left\{ 1, \dots, N \right\} }$ are large enough to deliver peace and restrict attention to these equilibria.
 I can then analyze the subgame consisting policy announcements only, while ensuring that inequality \ref{eq:AwarConstraint} holds for every attacker $k$ and potential target $i$.

 Optimal trade policies proposals for $i$ in this case solve
 \begin{equation} \label{eq:tauTildeStar}